Plumsail/forms-docs/Public/integrations/sharepoint.rst

       Create an item in SharePoint List <../how-to/item>
       Send controls (Ink Sketch, DataTable, Likert Scale) to SharePoint columns <../how-to/save-controls-to-sp>
+      Creating a web form with Data Table and saving data into SharePoint lists <../how-to/data-table-to-sp>

 Upload a file